pureooze/DebtCollector.NET/README.md

 The tool leverages `LibGit2Sharp` and `Roslyn` to perform analysis on C# code in a git repo and was inspired by Adam Tornhills talk [Prioritizing Technical Debt as If Time & Money Matters](https://www.youtube.com/watch?v=w9YhmMPLQ4U).

 ## How To Use It
-Create an `appsettings.json` file with a `PathToRepo` property, for example:
+Create an `appsettings.json` file in the `DebtCollector.NET` directory with a `PathToRepo` property, for example:
 ```json
 {
     "Logging": {